Doctoral Programme in Technology - Admission Criteria and Instructions for Applicants

 3. A copy of the degree certificates and the transcript of study records (mandatory)

-- If the original degree certificates, transcript of study records and other educational documents are not written in English, Finnish or Swedish, official translations of the documents to one of these languages must also be submitted.
+If the original degree certificate, transcript and/or other educational documents are not written in English, Finnish or Swedish, official translations to one of these languages must also be submitted.
 An official translation here refers to a translation of the educational documents issued by the awarding institution or a translation made by an authorized translator.
-A transcript in English can be replaced by a Diploma Supplement awarded by a European educational institution if it contains the information about completed courses and other study attainments.
+A transcript or degree certificate in English can be replaced by a Diploma Supplement awarded by a European educational institution if it contains the information about completed courses and other study attainments.

 Those applicants who have been granted a right to study and who have completed their prior degree abroad have to submit either the original degree certificates or certified copies of the degree certificates and other educational documents and the official translations of the documents to the University of Turku at the latest in 5 September 2025.
 If the admitted applicant does not deliver the required certificates by the deadline set in the admission notification, they forfeit the study right.
 Link to the instructions on delivering certificates and country-specific requirements.

-C. In the Faculty of Technology, if the degree that gives eligibility for the study right for a doctoral degree is not completed by the deadline of application time, an up-to-date transcript of study records must be attached to the application.
+C. In the Faculty of Technology: If your former degree is not complete by the end of the application period, an up-to-date transcript of study records is required.

 Please make sure that all attachments are good-quality, easy to read, full-colour scans or photographs of the complete required document.
 Attachments that do not meet these requirements may be rejected.